rbisdorff/Digraph3/docSphinx/tutorial.rst

     * If *numberOfCriteria* == None, a uniform random number between 5 and 21 of cost or benefit criteria (1/3 respectively 2/3 probability) is instantiated
     * *weightDistribution* = {'equiobjectives'|'fixed'|'random'|'equisignificant' (default = 'equisignificant')}
     * default *weightScale* for 'random' weightDistribution is 1 - numberOfCriteria
-    * All cardinal criteria are evaluated with decimals between 0.0 and 100.0 wheras all ordinal criteria are evaluated with integers between 0 and 10.
+    * All cardinal criteria are evaluated with decimals between 0.0 and 100.0 whereas ordinal criteria are evaluated with integers between 0 and 10.
     * commonThresholds is obsolete.
 Preference discrimination is specified as percentiles of concerned performance differences (see below).
     * commonPercentiles = {'ind':5, 'pref':10, ['weakveto':90,] 'veto':95} are expressed in percents (reversed for vetoes) and only concern cardinal criteria.